php-dev-br/laravel-doc-pt-br/eloquent.md

 <a name="eloquent-model-conventions"></a>
 ### Eloquent Model Conventions

-Now, let's look at an example `Flight` model, which we will use to retrieve and store information from our `flights` database table:
+Now, let's look at an example `Flight` model class, which we will use to retrieve and store information from our `flights` database table:

     <?php